Foreign, Commonwealth and Development Office: Twentieth century

 During the First World War, the Arab Bureau was set up within the British Foreign Office as a section of the Cairo Intelligence Department.
-During the early cold war an important department was the Information Research Department, set up to counter Soviet propaganda and infiltration.
+During the early Cold War an important department was the Information Research Department (IRD) which was used to create propaganda against socialist and anti-colonial movements.
+In 1922 after the end of the First World War the recently created Government Code and Cypher School moved from the Admiralty to the Foreign Office.

 The Foreign Office hired its first woman diplomat, Monica Milne, in 1946.

 The Foreign and Commonwealth Office (1968–2020)

 The FCO was formed on 17 October 1968, from the merger of the short-lived Commonwealth Office and the Foreign Office.
 The Commonwealth Office had been created only in 1966, by the merger of the Commonwealth Relations Office and the Colonial Office, the Commonwealth Relations Office having been formed by the merger of the Dominions Office and the India Office in 1947—with the Dominions Office having been split from the Colonial Office in 1925.

 The Foreign and Commonwealth Office held responsibility for international development issues between 1970 and 1974, and again between 1979 and 1997.

-The National Archives website contains a Government timeline to show the departments responsible for Foreign Affairs from 1945.
+The National Archives website contains a government timeline to show the departments responsible for foreign and commonwealth affairs from 1945.